Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 2. Subject to approval by the Members at the AGM on 26 September 2026, at the close of that meeting Joanne Segars OBE LRPS will formally become President Elect of the RPS.

-3. Subject to approval, at the close of the AGM in 2027, Joanne Segars OBE LRPS will take up the office of President and Chair of Trustees of the RPS.
+3. At the close of the AGM in 2027, subject to the necessary approval at the AGM in 2026, Joanne Segars OBE LRPS will take up the office of President and Chair of Trustees of the RPS.

 Members can read about Joanne Segars here